Generic Name: Influenza Vaccine Live Intranasal

 After administering vaccine, carefully dispose of the sprayer (i.e., discard using standard procedures for medical waste).1

-Administer seasonal influenza vaccine every year before exposure to seasonal influenza.558 In the US, localized outbreaks indicating start of the annual influenza season can occur as early as October;100 112 peak influenza activity often occurs in January and February, but has occurred in March, April, or May.166
+Administer seasonal influenza vaccine every year before exposure to seasonal influenza.100 112 In the US, localized outbreaks indicating start of the annual influenza season can occur as early as October;100 112 peak influenza activity (which often is close to the midpoint of influenza activity for the season) usually occurs in January through March;100 112 and influenza activity can continue until late spring (end of May).166

 A single dose consists of the entire contents (0.2 mL) of the sprayer (0.1 mL in each nostril).1

 Prevention of Seasonal Influenza A and B Virus Infections

 Healthy Children 2 through 8 Years of AgeIntranasal